Food Processing and Nutrition

-Alexandra Azevedo is currently PhD student of the Life Sciences Department – Food Processing Group devoted to the project entitled “Development of lipid-based nanosystems using biosurfactants for encapsulation of vitamins” under Lorenzo Pastrana (Head of Life Sciences Department) co-supervision.
+Alexandra Azevedo is currently PhD student of the Life Sciences Department – Food Processing and Nutrition Group devoted to the project entitled “Development of lipid-based nanosystems using biosurfactants for encapsulation of vitamins” under Lorenzo Pastrana (Head of Life Sciences Department) co-supervision.
 This project is a collaboration between the University of Minho and the International Iberian Nanotechnology Laboratory (INL) and a large part of that will be developed here.

 Research Grant: Fundação para a Ciência e Tecnologia (FCT, Portugal) – Financiamento comparticipado pelo Fundo Social Europeu e por fundos nacionais do MCTES (Fellowship Reference: SFRH/BD/123364/2016).

 - Maria A. Azevedo, Ana I. Bourbon, António A. Vicente and Miguel A. Cerqueira.

 Alginate/chitosan nanoparticles for encapsulation and controlled release of vitamin B2.

 International Journal of Biological Macromolecules, vol. 71, November 2014, Pages 141-146, doi:10.1016/j.ijbiomac.2014.05.036.